 The positive sequence system has the same rotating direction as the original system (right).
 This means it will have the same rotating direction of an electrical machine connected to the grid.

-As the values of the positive-sequence system for all three phases have the same amplitude (now they are symmetrical) and an phase shift of exactly 120°, it's enough to show one value.
+As the values of the positive-sequence system for all three phases have the same amplitude (now that they are symmetrical) and has a phase shift of exactly 120°, it's adequate to show only one value.
 The value for the positive-sequence system in Dewesoft X is called „U_1“.

 Calculation of negative-sequence system